ioccc-src/winner/1985/shapiro/README.md

 ## Judges' remarks:

 As submitted, this program was 3 lines (2 of defines and 1 of code).
-To make news & mail happy we split the last line into 7.
-The file [shapiro.alt.c](shapiro.alt.c) is the original version.
+To make news & mail happy we split the last line into seven lines.

 This program was selected for the 1987 t-shirt collection.